peterbrzdo/poker_app/README.md

       Look for any `// TODO: implement` comment.

       Also make sure to return the correct values and types for each method.

 ## Scripts

-- `npm start`: starts the application server
+- `npm start`: builds the application and starts the application server

+- `npm run start:dev`: starts the application server without pre-transpilation step

 - `npm test`: runs the tests

+- `npm run test:smoketest`: runs the smoke tests in `./smoketest/smoke.test.ts`

+- `npm run test:coverage`: runs the tests including a coverage report

 - `npm run lint`: runs static code checks